 - 5. Verify that the path of the slideout is unobstructed and free from any surrounding objects, both inside and outside of the coach. - 6.
-Once the appropriate conditions are met, follow the operating instructions posted in your coach to extend the slideouts. - 7.
+Once the appropriate conditions are met, follow the operating instructions posted in your coach to extend the slideouts (image for example only). - 7.
 Dump the air suspension (if equipped).
 This step is included in the auto-leveling process for most coaches. - 8.
 Deploy the leveling jacks.